-Simple: instead of being filled with water like an aquarium, a vivarium is land-based and must be filled with various fauna for the particular type of flora for which you’re building a home.
+I’m often asked about the single major difference between a vivarium and an aquarium by beginners.
+It's simple: Instead of being filled with water like an aquarium, a vivarium is land-based and must be filled with various fauna for the particular type of flora for which you’re building a home.

+Both aquariums and vivariums start out with the same thing: an appropriate-sized tank.
 For members of the order Caudata, you want a good-sized tank for a reasonable approximation of their natural range, with a generous allotment of perching stones and general foliage submerged and serving as little islands above the water.

 Be sure the covering is either a gauze or aerated lid with slits that are always open, with a light hood at the top.
 This isn’t so important for fish, who get their oxygen from the water and plant life; but for the species of salamander with lungs, it’s absolutely necessary.

-Next; be sure to create a false bottom using easily-acquirable materials from the same pet shop from which you got the aquarium (it will become a vivarium once you lay the hard-scape and other natural building materials in the desired arrangement).
+Next; be sure to create a false bottom using easily-acquirable materials from the same pet shop from which you got the aquarium (it will become a vivarium once you lay the hardscape and other natural building materials in the desired arrangement).

 The false bottom is glued into place using silicon, which is harmless to the environment of the vivarium.

-Importance of Nutrient Makeup in a Terrarium
+The Importance of Nutrient Makeup in a Terrarium

-The actual nutrient make-up of the ground can depend to some small extent on the suborder of the main salamander order Caudata (if you want to get really technical), but a substrate of organic peat moss will do for all members of Caudata—it simulates the forest floor quite well.
+The actual nutrient makeup of the ground can depend to some small extent on the suborder of the main salamander order Caudata (if you want to get really technical), but a substrate of organic peat moss will do for all members of Caudata—it simulates the forest floor quite well.

-From here you should liberally sprinkle some more elements of the jungle or wetland.
+From here, you should liberally sprinkle in some more elements of the jungle or wetland.

 Hydric soil can be used to support water lilies and cattail plants; with pieces of bark and moss littering the semi-aquatic environment.
-Personally, I like to take this opportunity to be a little artistic with the chosen arrangement, constructing the kind of hard-scape that my salamanders can crawl up out of the damp soil and mini-ponds of the spacious wetland floor.
+Personally, I like to take this opportunity to be a little artistic with the chosen arrangement, constructing the kind of hardscape that my salamanders can crawl up out of the damp soil and mini-ponds of the spacious wetland floor.

 After all this, remember that you intend for it to be an ecosystem; which means finding a way to recycle the waste.
-I recommend woodlice, earthworms and snails.
+I recommend woodlice, earthworms, and snails.
 Good moss will function largely to soak up the nitrates anyway, making your vivarium easier to clean and lessening the amount of time you need to change the water pump.

-If it’s small enough and moves; a salamander’s sticky tongue will likely flash out and try to make a go at it.
+If it’s small enough and moves, a salamander’s sticky tongue will likely flash out and try to make a go at it.

 Once you’ve filled your new vivarium with plants that thrive in high humidity and have a good mister, because moisture is essential to the continued health of a salamander, you will have a vivarium worthy of display with full, healthy green plants and animal life.